jjchavanne/prisma-cloud-learn-labs/labs/pc-automation/API_Lab1_Intro.md

   --header 'content-type: application/json; charset=UTF-8'
 ```

 We'll need to change the request sample so it works with our script.
-First, we'll clean up the formatting and then replace the url with our `$pcee_API_URL` variable + the api endpoint `/login`.
+First, we'll clean up the formatting and then replace the url with our `$PC_API_URL` variable + the api endpoint `/login`.

 _Note: the `\` is used to break the line for readability...but ultimately isn't necessary.
 When using a `\` it's important to be mindful of extra spaces after the `\`_